2022IsHere/Embedded-linux/lab8/Readme.md

 Status should contain states <b>loaded, enabled, running</b>

 You should be able to see the default placeholder page with browser at your raspi IP:  http://xx.xx.xx.xx Note that this must be http, so if browser forces to use https there will be no connection.
+If you get 403 response, it means that index.html placeholder page is missing.
+It should be in folder /var/www/html but it seems that installation package puts it somewhere in /usr/share tree (locate the index.html file using find command, and copy the file to correct location).

 QUESTION 1: From the VM, get default page content to file using ``curl http://x.x.x.x > placeholderpage.html``, put it into lab8/results repo path, commit and push.
 Note that the placeholder page contains relevant information for setting up the service, so you might want to look at it later as well.